 Could Ron DeSantis stop Trump’s arrest?

-The Florida governor likely has little authority to take action to stop the former president’s extradition from their mutual home state
+Despite what Trump’s MAGA allies say, the Florida governor likely has little authority to stop the former president’s extradition from their mutual home state.
+Eric Garcia writes

 Florida Governor Ron DeSantis finds himself in a bind: as of right now, he is by far the person with the best possible chance of beating former president Donald Trump for the Republican nomination for president.